blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 The startup file executes after the device directory contents are copied in, so you can reference any configuration files you've provided.

-### Essential Kathara Commands
+### Essential Kathará Commands

-Kathara provides a simple set of commands to manage your labs.
+Kathará provides a simple set of commands to manage your labs.
 Here are the ones you'll use most often:

 #### Starting a Lab